yazedalashkar/article-card/README.md

 ---

-This is one of my first projects after finishing the basics of HTML and CSS.
-I look forward to learning more and building more complex projects in the future.
+This is one of my first profile card projects after learning the basics of HTML and CSS.
+I look forward to learning more and building more complex and interactive components in the future.